fvalka/covid19-austria-omicron/README.md

 A Bayesian multinomial GLMM is fitted to the variant of concern data from Austria for estimating the growth advantage of Omicron (B.1.1.529) over Delta (B.1.617.2).
+Currently the Delta, Omicron and Alpha variants of concern are included in the GLMM, since cases of those variants were reported in the investigated period.

 A weekly random effect is used in the GLMM to account for overdispersion in weekly case data.